rapiddweller/rapiddweller-benerator-ce/doc/component_reference.md

 ### Sequences

 Sequences reflect the idea of a mathematical sequence.
-They primary focus in number generation, but they can be applied for data redestribution as well.
-Most sequences have a default instance which can be used by their literal, e.g. distribution="random" uses the 'random' literal for the
-Distribution defined in the class RandomSequence.
+They primarily focus in number generation, but they can be applied for data redistribution as well.
+Most sequences have a default instance which can be used by their literal, e.g. `distribution="random"` uses the 'random' literal for the distribution defined in the class RandomSequence.

 | Class | RandomSequence |
 | --- | --- |